 What are Influencer and Brand Collaborations?

-Put simply, a brand collaboration is more of a marketing effort, particularly if influencers are involved.
+A brand collaboration is more of a marketing effort, particularly if influencers are involved.

-A collab can be defined as an alliance between any two brands, in order to create or promote a specific product or service.
+It can be defined as an alliance between any two brands, in order to create or promote a specific product or service.

 Brand collaborations can come in various forms, such as: